Fp-Package/flow/README.md

 #### Description
 To remove a connection between two nodes, simply call removeConnection method on the intantiated object by passing the `id`s of the nodes that you want to connect.

+## To Do
+1. Add comments
+2. Remove event listeners
+3. Apply requestAnmationFrame